Thyrotropin alfa (Injection)

 Thyrotropin alfa may increase you risk of having a stroke.
 Call your doctor right away if you have an inability to move the legs or arms, or paralysis of one side of the body after receiving thyrotropin alfa.
 Tell your doctor if you smoke or take birth control pills.

-Tell your doctor right away if you have sudden, rapid, and painful enlargement of thyroid tumors, noisy breathing, shortness of breath, or voice changes.
+Tell your doctor right away if you have sudden, rapid, and painful enlargement of thyroid tumors, loss of vision, troubled breathing, or voice changes.
 Your doctor may want you to receive glucocorticoids (steroids) before receiving thyrotropin alfa.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.